-13.3.1 Review and update of the EirGrid Evidence Based Environmental Studies (ER1) and the EirGrid Environmental Guidelines (ER2)
+13.2.1 Review and update of the EirGrid Evidence Based Environmental Studies (ER1) and the EirGrid Environmental Guidelines (ER2)

-As outlined in objective ENVO2 of the draft Grid IP, EirGrid intends "To continue to prepare and/or update EirGrid evidence-based environmental guidelines, particularly in the context of new or updated evidence-based environmental information" EirGrid is committed to the continuous review and update of its environmental studies and associated guidelines, where required.
+As outlined in objective ENVO2 of the draft Grid IP, EirGrid intends "To continue to prepare and/or update EirGrid evidence-based environmental guidelines, particularly in the context of new or updated evidence-based environmental information".
+EirGrid is committed to the continuous review and update of its environmental studies and associated guidelines, where required.
 The EirGrid environmental studies will be reviewed against the current knowledge base during this cycle of the Grid IP.
 The studies will be updated where necessary to take account new developments and new research in the field.

-13.3.2 SEA Compliance Check (ER3) integrated into the Transmission Development Process
+13.2.2 SEA Compliance Check (ER3) integrated into the Transmission Development Process

-EirGrid will develop an SEA compliance check within the six step framework for grid development to facilitate the SEA monitoring as outlined in Section 12 of this SEA Environmental Report.
+EirGrid will develop an SEA compliance check within the six step framework for grid development to facilitate the SEA monitoring as outlined in Section 12 of the SEA Environmental Report.
 The SEA compliance check will be adapted for each stage of the six-step Framework for Grid development and will be proportionate to the project scale i.e. from project that are exempted development to SID projects.
 This SEA compliance check will extend to Step 6 of the Framework, i.e. the construction phase.
-At this step ESB Networks (who are responsible for constructing the transmission assets) will facilitate the SEA compliance check and will report back to EirGrid.
-This process will be document through a standardised compliance check template and the finding will be reported in the yearly EirGrid EAR reports.
+This process will be documented through a standardised compliance check template and the finding will be reported in the annual EirGrid EAR reports.

-13.3.3 Environmental Advisory Group (ER4)
+13.2.3 Environmental Advisory Group (ER4)